 How do I Pay Someone as an Independent Contractor in the United States?

-Wherever you engage independent contractors, there are certain legal and tax obligations that apply to payment.
+Whenever a business is engaging and managing contractors, there are certain legal and tax obligations that apply to payment.
 Here we set out the key steps where a US company is using independent contractors located within the U.S.

 1. Separate Contractor Payment from Employee Payroll